How do I declare an English major or minor in English?

-Consult with the department chair, Associate Professor Mary Grimm, about formally declaring or changing an English major and about choosing an advisor.
-To declare a film minor, see Robert Spadoni.
-All other minors should see the chair.
+Consult with Associate Professor Kurt Koenigsberger about formally declaring or changing an English major or minor, and about choosing an advisor.

 Advisors are assigned at the time the student declares the major or minor.
 All regular Department of English faculty serve as advisors, so in most cases the choice is up to the student.
 For obvious reasons, the usual practice is to select a faculty member from whom one has already taken coursework or with whom one expects to be working fairly often.
 If the student has no special preference, the chair can assign an advisor.

 In some cases the student’s interest dictates the choice.
 Film minors, and majors with an interest in film, are normally advised by Associate Professor Spadoni, and creative writing students are advised by one of the creative writing faculty, for example.
-Students expecting to seek secondary school teaching credentials should be advised by Professor Judith Oster.
+Students expecting to seek secondary school teaching credentials should be advised by Denise K. Davis at email@example.com for details about this program.

-To change advisors, check with the department chair, Mary Grimm.
+To change advisors, check with Associate Professor Kurt Koenigsberger.
 (It is reasonably common to switch advisors, as one’s interests change or as one develops closer relationships with this or that faculty member.)

 Each student should plan to meet with his or her faculty advisor at least once a semester and preferably more often.
 Note that the flexibility of the department’s programs makes consultation with an advisor especially important in planning a course of study.